-Michael and Wey-Han were super polite, and after some brief introductory chat, we had some really engaging America-Sweden conversations about politics, school-systems, boy-girl relations, you name it, we covered it all.
-Michael asked me to comment on his observation that Americans often speak in extremes, like “That was the most AWESOME meal I’ve ever had!” or “it was the WORST restaurant EVER” I had to laugh because I think I’m definitely guilty of that.
+Michael and Wey-Han were incredibly polite, and after some brief introductory chat, we had some very engaging America-Sweden conversations about politics, school-systems, boy-girl relations, etc. You name it, we covered it all.
+Michael asked me to comment on his observation that Americans often speak in extremes, like “That was the most AWESOME meal I’ve ever had!” or “it was the WORST restaurant EVER.”
+I had to laugh because I’m definitely guilty of that, as you can probably tell from reading this blog.
 He said that Swedish responses are a bit more reserved, comments like “yeah it was fine” are more of a mainstay.
-In any case, it was great to just be able to cut bullshit of get-to-know-you chat and talk about things that mattered with two people I had just met.
-They invited me to check out a club, but I had a catamaran to catch the next morning so I politely declined.
+In any case, it was great to be able to cut bullshit of get-to-know-you chat and talk about things that mattered with two people I had just met.
+They invited me to check out a club, but I had a catamaran to catch the next morning, so I politely declined.

 Dubrovnik is beautiful if you can manage to fight your way through crowds of middle-aged Americans, Brits, Germans, and various other Europeans.
 Everything was overpriced and you needed to keep an eye on the change you got back.
 It reminded me of being a tourist in crowded Venice or Florence again.
 Perhaps the Croatians inherited the tourism gene from their Venetian roots?

 Aside from that, the streets are shiny and white, and the city is clean and full of posh restaurants.
 The main road through the old town leads to a delightful clock tower, surrounded by swooping black swallows.
 The narrow streets seem to all lead to big beautiful Baroque churches.
 Another attraction: the 3rd oldest pharmacy in Europe.
 This only made me think of the summer of 2008, when Natacha and I rented an apartment right next to the oldest pharmacy in Florence.